Krabbe Disease Overview

 Genetic counseling is recommended for people with a family history of Krabbe disease who are considering having children.

-A blood test can be done to see if you carry the gene for Krabbe disease.
+A blood test can be done to see if you carry a non-working copy of the gene that causes Krabbe disease.

 Prenatal tests (amniocentesis or chorionic villus sampling) can be done to test a developing baby for this condition.